ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 You may also be interested in [bketelsen/coreos-kubernetes-digitalocean](https://github.com/bketelsen/coreos-kubernetes-digitalocean), which was helpful in generating this project.

 Also, [metral/corekube](https://github.com/metral/corekube) is another recent effort by @mikemetral for OpenStack/Rackspace Heat template deployment of CoreOS/Kubernetes.
 See Mike's (blog post)[http://bit.ly/Zh4C93] for more information.

-Everything below this point in the README is from the original CoreOS Vagrant project upon which this fork is based.

 # Panamax and libswarm